Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Separation principle and robust solution

-{\bf Interpretation.} Theorem \ref{robustoptimal} means that the robust mean-variance problem \reff{robustMV} can be solved in two steps according to a separation principle: (i) First, we search for the infimum of the risk premium function $\theta$ $\in$ $\Theta$ $\mapsto$ $R(\theta)$ as defined in \reff{defpremium}, which depends only on the inputs of the uncertainty model.
-Existence and explicit determination of an element $\theta^*$ $=$ $(b^*,\rho^*)$ $\in$ $\Theta$ attaining this infimum will be discussed and illustrated all along the paper through several examples. (ii) The solution to \reff{robustMV} is then given by the solution to the mean-variance problem in the Black-Scholes model with drift $b^*$ and correlation $\rho^*$, see Remark \ref{nouncertainty}, and the worst-case scenario of the robust dynamic mean-variance problem is simply given by the constant parameter $\theta^*$ $=$ $(b^*,\rho^*)$.
+{\bf Interpretation.} Theorem \ref{robustoptimal} means that the robust mean-variance problem \reff{robustMV} can be solved in two steps according to a separation principle. (i) First, at each time $t$ $\in$ $[0,T]$, we search for the infimum of the risk premium function $\theta$ $\in$ $\Theta(t)$ $\mapsto$ $R(\theta)$ as defined in \reff{defpremium}, which depends only on the inputs of the uncertainty model.
+Existence and explicit determination of an element $\btheta^*$ $=$ $(\bb^*,\brho^*)$ $\in$ $\bTheta$ attaining this infimum will be discussed and illustrated all along the paper through several examples. (ii) The solution to \reff{robustMV} is then given by the solution to the mean-variance problem in the Black-Scholes model with time varying deterministic drift $b^*(t)$ and correlation $\rho^*(t)$, see Section \ref{nouncertainty}, and the worst-case scenario of the robust dynamic mean-variance problem is simply given by the family of deterministic parameters $\btheta^*$ $=$ $(\bb^*,\brho^*)$.
 Some interesting features show up, especially regarding portfolio diversification, as detailed in the next section. \epR

+\begin{Remark} {\rm The existence of the solution $\btheta^*$ to $\arg\Min_{\btheta \in \bTheta} \bR(\btheta)$ is guaranteed under \reff{exaTheta} whenever the ambiguity sets $\Gamma(t)$, $t$ $\in$ $[0,T]$, on correlation are compact as the risk premium function $R$ is continuous.
+Since we also want to consider the case of full ambiguity on correlation, i.e., when $\Gamma(t)$ $=$ $\C^d_{>+}$, which is an open set, we do not impose such compactness condition. } \epR \end{Remark}